Cheap drink deals in Toronto by day of the week

 - Duke of York has half priced bottles of wine from 11 a.m. to 4 p.m. everyday.

 - Lou Dawg's gets good grades with Toronto's student population for its $5 shots of Jack, Jameson and Jager every day of the week.
+For weekends during their Southern brunch there's $5 mimosas and Caesars.

 - The Bar With No Name runs a special on Monday and Wednesday where pitchers are $12 and bar rail costs $3.75.

 - Beaumont Kitchen has weekend brunch drink specials of $5 Caesars and $5 bellinis.
-For dinner on the weekend get $8 Beaumont sangrias and $8 egronis.
+For dinner on the weekend get $8 Beaumont sangrias and $8 negronis.

-- The Dog's Bollocks has a rotating offering of cheap drink specials on bottles, pints and shots throughout the week.

-- Bill Hicks Bar has cheap drinks available on Fridays and Saturday.
-Prices range from $4 to $6.

 Monday

-- Wide Open is the ultimate drinking destination on Mondays.
-Score $4 drinks on pretty much everything.
+- Wide Open is offering $4 drinks on pretty much everything to start the week

-- Macho Radio Bar has $5 margarita specials on Mondays.
+- Macho Radio Bar has $5 margarita specials.

+- The Office Pub on King has $5.50 craft pints all day and $4 mixed drinks starting at 9 p.m.

-- The Office Pub on both King and John offers $5.50 craft pints all day and $4 mix drinks after 4 p.m every Monday.
+- The Office Pub on John has $6 craft pints all day and $4 mixed drinks starting at 4 p.m.

-- Scotland Yard does Brown Bottle Monday where Molson Canadian, Coors Light, Canadian 67, Molson Export, Molson Stock Ale, Molson Dry are $2.65.
+- Scotland Yard does Brown Bottle Monday where Molson Canadian, Coors Light, Canadian 67, Molson Export, Molson Stock Ale and Molson Dry are $3.53.

-- H Bar has craft beer sampler for $8.50 on Mondays.
+- H Bar has craft beer samples for $9.50 along with house wine for $5.

 - Beaumont Kitchen serves their martinis for just $7.

-Cocktails at Sauce on the Danforth.
+- Hurricane's does Moosehead Mondays where Moosehead Lager and Moosehead Pale Ale tall cans are $5.

+Sauce on the Danforth is just one of many destinations throughout the week to check out for cheap drinks.
 Photo by Jesse Milns.

 Tuesday